nhanb/old.hi.imnhan.com/content/my-first-diy-fightstick.md

 ## Um... that's it (for now).

 That's all of my progress so far.
-I'm visiting my local Fablab, which is advertised to have CNC machines and laser cutters so I'll probably have a chance to produce more accurate panels.
+I'm visiting my [local Fablab][fablab], which is advertised to have CNC machines and laser cutters so I'll probably have a chance to produce more accurate panels.
 Hell, I may even redo the whole thing using machine-cut pieces for absolute accuracy and save myself from a world of pain.

-I took a lot of photos as I go, so if you want to see more photos of my progress, just check out my [flickr album][flickr].
+I took a lot of photos as I went, so if you want to see more photos of my progress, just check out my [flickr album][flickr].

 Till next time!